Aryan-Sajith/NLP-Gazing/README.md

     # Step 2: Match gaze data to queries and generate annotated files
     python step-2-match-gaze-queries.py

+    # Step 3: Extract pairwise behavioral features
+    python src/pairwise/step-0-feature_eng_pipeline.py
     ```

-4. The final, annotated data will be available as `*-query-id-assigned.csv` files within their original subdirectories.
+4. The final, annotated data will be available as `*-query_id_assigned.csv` files within their original subdirectories.
+5. Pairwise features for preference prediction will be in `extracted_features.csv`